 - chunk servers

 During cluster operation, the servers communicate with each other.
-To secure their communication, you should keep all servers on an isolated private network—BackNet.
-The figure below shows an example cluster configuration where all servers are set up on the BackNet.
+To secure their communication, you should keep all servers on an isolated internal network.

-The process of deploying such a configuration can be described as follows:
+The process of deploying such a setup is as follows:

-You create the cluster by making the MDS server and specifying one of its IP addresses:
+Create the storage cluster by making the MDS server and specifying one of its IP addresses: